intel-retail/automated-self-checkout/docs_src/OVMS/runObjectDetectionPipelineWithNewModel.md

 # Run Object Detection Pipeline with New Model

 OpenVINO Model Server has [many ways to run inferencing pipeline](https://docs.openvino.ai/2023.1/ovms_docs_server_api.html):
 TensorFlow Serving gRPC API, KServe gRPC API, TensorFlow Serving REST API, KServe REST API and OVMS C API through OpenVINO model server (OVMS).
-For running object detection pipeline, it is based on KServe gRPC API method, we have defaulted the model to ssd_mobilenet_v1_coco.
+For running object detection pipeline, it is based on KServe gRPC API method, default model used is ssd_mobilenet_v1_coco.
 You can use different model to run object detection.
 Here are the steps:

 1. Add new section to config file for model server
 2. Download new model